bet0x/shinobu/README.md

 Shinobu is licensed undet the Zlib/PNG license, PHP Markdown under the a BSD-style open source license and PHP-UTF8 under the GNU/LGPL 2.1.

-See the COPYING file for the full licenses.
+See the docs directory for all the license files.

 Links
 -----